 Day 2 Portmeirion

 Today’s included excursion takes us to the beautiful seaside village of Portmeirion, created by architect Sir Clough Williams-Ellis over a period of fifty years.
 The project was inspired by his love of the Italian Riviera, with an array of buildings reminiscent of such places as Portofino, and has become one of Snowdonia’s most unusual and most popular tourist attractions.
 It has also been used as a film set, most notably for the cult 1960s TV series, ‘The Prisoner’.
 We enjoy a guided walking tour of the village, and stop here for a two-course lunch before returning to Caernarfon.
+This may be a good opportunity to visit the impressive castle, constructed in the 13th century as a military stronghold, a seat of government and royal palace.

 Day 3 Bodnant Garden